scferro/scferro.github.io/_projects/(4) particle_filter.md

 ### Implementation of Particle Filter
+Below is an explanation of the basic operation of a particle filter.

 1. First, an initial belief state is generated.
 In the particle filter, the belief state is comprised of a set of particles, X_t.
 Each particle represents a possible state of the robot.
 In this project, the state variables are the robot coordinates x and y and the orientation theta.
 The initial particle set can be generated using a uniform distribution across the entire workspace, a random distribution, or they can be generated based on the initial robot state, if it is known.
 The initial state is be called X_t−1.
 The number of particles (M) is specified as part of the filter design.